ms0g/bfcom/README.md

 # bfcom

-A tiny Brainfuck interpreter for MS-DOS `.COM` executables.
-Built for real-mode x86 systems — because why not run esoteric code on ancient machines?
+A tiny Brainfuck interpreter packed into a single MS-DOS `.COM` file - because why not run esoteric code on ancient machines?

 ## Usage
 ```bash